briangmilnes/APAS-AI/README.md

 ## 📧 Contact

 For questions about the algorithms, refer to the textbook.
 For implementation-specific issues, please open an issue on GitHub.

----

-**Note**: This is an active educational project.
-Some chapters may be under development or disabled temporarily.
-Check `src/lib.rs` for the current module status.